A topic from the subject of Distillation in Chemistry.

 Key Procedures:

-- Monitoring the temperature is important to determine the boiling points of the different components.
+• Monitoring the temperature is crucial to identify the boiling points of the different components and to ensure proper separation of fractions.

 Significance: